Financial assistance

 Partners who live together do not have a mutual obligation to provide for each other.
 However, if you have a child together, we will normally consider both of your finances when we assess the need for financial assistance.

-Parents who live together and have joint children have an obligation to provide for their children within the framework of their financial situation.
+Parents who live together and have joint children have an obligation to provide for their children according to their financial ability.
 This means that the one of you who has an income high enough to provide for your joint child, is expected to do so alone.
 In families where one or both parents have children from previous relationships, we may assess part of the family separately.

 Financial assistance is a temporary benefit.
 How long you can get assistance for will depend on your situation.

 When you apply, you must provide information about yourself and your financial situation.
-Normally, you must document your information through attachments to your application.
+You can document your information through attachments to your application.

 - your tax return